 Story about winter months: December, January and February.

-In the old days, the month of December was called "jelly".
-December bridges, December nails, December nails.
-Trees and shrubs stand without leaves, snow lies on bare branches, and pine and spruce remain green as before.
-In December, the days are short, the nights are long, it gets dark early, and sometimes there is a severe frost.
-At the very end of December, children and adults prepare for the New Year.
+In the old days the month of December was called "jelly".
+December paves, December nails, December nails.
+Trees and bushes stand without leaves, snow lies on bare branches, but pine and spruce remain green.
+In December, the days are short, the nights are long, it gets dark early, and sometimes there is severe frost.
+At the very end of December, children and adults prepare to celebrate the New Year.

 January.
 The month of January was called "Lute".
-"The month of January is the sovereign of winter"- so the people called him.
-In January, snowdrifts are high, frost draws amazing patterns on the windows.
-In January, the feast of the Nativity of Christ is celebrated.
-The kids have a lot of fun this month.
+“The month of January is winter, sovereign”- that’s what people called him.
+In January the snowdrifts are high and the frost on the windows creates amazing patterns.
+In January the feast of the Nativity of Christ is celebrated.
+Children have a lot of fun things to do this month.

-February is the last winter month.
-Strong winds blow this month, snowstorms and blizzards sweep high snowdrifts.
-In the old days they called February "Snowfall".
-In February, the days get longer and the sun starts to warm up.
+February – last winter month.
+This month strong winds blow, snowstorms and blizzards sweep up high snowdrifts.
+In the old days February was called "Let's make snow".
+In February, the days become longer and the sun begins to warm up.
 This month there are thaws, the snow melts and becomes sticky.
-From such sticky snow you can sculpt snow figures, play snowballs.
+From such sticky snow you can sculpt snow figures and play snowballs.
 At the end of February, people say goodbye to winter and celebrate Maslenitsa.
 This is a celebration of meeting the sun.
-On this day, everyone bakes pancakes, because they look like the sun, they are just as round and ruddy.
+On this day, everyone bakes pancakes, because they look like suns, just as round and rosy.

-It’s frosty outside (Children slap their hands on their shoulders and
+It's frosty outside (Children clap their hands on their shoulders and

-Like a fairytale picture. grasping movements, as if catching) snowflakes.
+Like in a fairy tale picture. grasping movements, as if catching) snowflakes.

-And all around are snowdrifts, (Sipping - arms to the sides).
+And there are snowdrifts around, (Stretching - arms to the sides).

 Raise your legs higher.